This union boss made $81,000 a year. How did he spend it during the pandemic?

 Where he lives In a 750-square-foot condo at Eglinton and Mount Pleasant

-What he does Former president of Ontario Public Service Employees Union Local 596, at Ryerson University; his contract ended February 15
+What he does Former president of Ontario Public Service Employees Union Local 596, at Ryerson University; his contract ended in early February

 What he makes $81,000 a year in base salary